numap-library/numap/readme.md

 - *examples*: contains some examples showing how to use numap.
 One of these examples is a memory bandwidth reporting live tool.

-- *include*: contains the numap headers
+- *include*: contains numap headers

 - *src*: contains numap implementation files

-- *Makefile*: is a simple Makefile building both the library and the examples
+- *Makefile*: is a Makefile building both the library and the examples

 ## Dependencies